rouyng/airspotbot/README.md

 4. Install package requirements using `pip3 install -r requirements.txt`
 5. Configure `config/asb.config` with your API keys and preferences.
 See details in "Configuring" section below.
 6. Configure `config/watchlist.csv` with your desired watchlist.
 See details in "Configuring" section below.
+7. **Optional:** Download and install Chrome (or Chromium) browser and the [ChromeDriver](https://chromedriver.chromium.org/home) executable.
+Please note that the ChromeDriver major version must match the browser's major version.
+If you are using Windows, place the ChromeDriver executable in a "webdrivers/" subdirectory within the top level airspotbot directory.
+For other platforms, airspotbot will look for the executable in the system path.
+This is all automatically configured if using the included Dockerfile.

 ### Running
 Run airspotbot with `python3 -m airspotbot`